nwrkbiz/mnist-lenet/README.md

 By default the PWA will only work with an valid SSL certificate (security restriction of most browsers).

-To use the client without SSL certificate in chrome/chromium enable the "Insecure origins treated as secure" setting for your host (works for android aswell):
+To use the client without SSL certificate in chrome/chromium you need to enable the "Insecure origins treated as secure" setting for your host.
+To do so following steps need to be performed (this works on android aswell):

-* Navigate to chrome://flags/
+* Enter 'chrome://flags/' as url
 * Search for "Insecure origins treated as secure"
 * Mark setting as enabled and enter your host (including protocol and port, i.e. if programm runs on localhost: http://127.0.0.1:8808)

-The PWA can then be accessed normally via the browser (default http://127.0.0.1:8808)
+The PWA can then be accessed via the browser (on localhost via http://127.0.0.1:8808)

 ### Executables